• Home

 filler@godaddy.com

 There are many websites with information about cancer and radiotherapy.
-This is a helpful round up of some of the reliable resources about radiotherapy and its side-effects that are available to support you.
+This is a helpful round up of some of the reliable resources that are available about radiotherapy and radiotherapy side effects

 This part of the website is under development.
 More resources will appear soon.

 Here you will find useful information and resources about radiotherapy for specific tumours.
 There is also information relating to skin care advice during radiotherapy.
 This resource provides more detailed radiotherapy information to help reassure you about what will happen when you come for radiotherapy.
-It will also provide more information about the short and long term side-effects that you may experience.
+It will also provide more information about the short and long term radiotherapy side effects that you may experience.

 This part of the website is under development.
 More resources will appear soon.